 If you chose the ‘Dedicated Page’ option above, then you can visit the page by clicking the ‘Open HTML Sitemap’ button.

 Method 2.
-Add an HTML Sitemap Page in WordPress with Simple Sitemap
+Add HTML Sitemap Page in WordPress With Simple Sitemap

 Simple Sitemap is a free plugin that lets you easily add an HTML sitemap to your WordPress website.